 uniBOND Industrial Adhesives Bond Low Dyne Substrates

 Universal Chemicals & Coatings, Inc., UNICHEM, is a custom chemical and coating manufacturer with more than 50 years of experience.
-We offer uniBOND industrial adhesive which has been proven successful in many laminating to metal, vinyl, rubber, fiber composites, and many other types of materials.
+We offer uniBOND industrial adhesives which have been proven successful in many laminating to metal, vinyl, rubber, fiber composites, and many other types of materials.
 With UNICHEM, you have an adhesive expert on your team offering solutions to meet your material suitability and compatibility requirements.

 UNICHEM is an industry-leading chemical and coating manufacturer with in-depth knowledge of polymer chemistry and resin science.
 We conduct rigorous testing and real-life simulations to ensure long-lasting adhesion performance.
 Contact us to learn how to improve your laminating process when bonding or assembling with industrial adhesives.